 As well as benefiting from the UAE’s zero percent tax rate, you can also take advantage of full customs tax exemption, no currency restrictions and the ability to repatriate 100% of your capital and profit.

-Setting up a business in the UAE
+Setting up a business in a UAE mainland or free zone

 The first is to establish your business activity or activities.
 There are more than 2,000 permitted by the Dubai Department of Economic Development (DED), covering all manner of sectors and sub-sectors.